-Experienced Child Custody Attorneys Protect Children’s and Clients’ Rights in Harleysville, PA
+Experienced Child Custody Attorneys in Harleysville Protect Children’s and Clients’ Rights

 Child custody is easily the most contentious issue that a separating or divorcing couple must resolve when they decide to part ways.
 Custody matters also have the greatest potential for creating a lasting impact between couples who part ways.
 As a result, child custody disputes are frequently referred to the courts for judicial intervention.
 Unfortunately, custody battles can have a destructive impact on a child’s sense of safety and stability.
 We understand that protecting your children is your paramount concern even when you decide to separate or divorce from your partner.

-Factors in Reaching Successful Child Custody Arrangements for Harleysville, PA Clients
+Factors in Reaching Successful Child Custody Arrangements for Clients

 Under Pennsylvania law, the overriding concern in every child custody determination is the best interests of the child.
 However, that does not mean that there is a formulaic approach to every custody determination.
 Instead, when courts are called upon to make child custody arrangements, they look at multiple factors, including:

 - Whether one parent is more likely to permit and encourage a relationship between the child and the other parent

 - The parental duties performed by each parent prior to separation or divorce, if applicable

 - The ability to provide stability for a child’s home life, education, and community involvement

 - The location and availability of extended family, if any

 - The location and relationship with siblings, if any